 What is Molecular Sieve?

+Molecular sieves are extremely efficient for removing water from liquids and gases.
+Because of their crystalline composition, they are even more effective than desiccants like activated alumina or silica gel.
 Molecular sieves can create virtually water-free products.
-They are very useful in cryogenic operations when gas needs to be liquified, or to prevent it from freezing, water needs to be completely absorbed.
+They are beneficial in cryogenic operations when gas needs to be liquified or to prevent it from freezing; water needs to be completely absorbed.

 The basic applications of molecular sieves consist of drying gas streams in the petroleum industry, drying solvents in the laboratory, and various catalytic applications.
 They are also used for air interaction and liquid purification assemblies.
 Compared to other systems, using molecular sieves to remove impurities from a liquid or gas is very easy because they can be designed per the size of the impurity one wishes to filter.
 Ease of use and super efficiency are the most important aspects which make a molecular sieve an essential solution compared to any other kind of desiccant available on the market.